vksingh1421/iNeuByte-web-dev-internship/README.md

    ########TASK 1#######
-This simple page contain product portfolio website of iphone 14 pro. it is made using html and small amount of css.
+This simple page contain product portfolio website GAME CONTROLLERS. it is made using html and  css.
+IT IS QUITE INTERACTIVE

  ########TASK 2###
   this task contain joke generator app.